FXinnovation/fx-cookbook-windows_fx/README.md

 # adjoin_fx
-The windows_fx cookbook provides you with resources to perform configurations on Windows servers.
+The windows_fx cookbook provides resources to perform configurations on Windows servers.
 ## Requirements
 ### Cookbooks
 N/A